 In a word, yes.
 The Federal Highway Administration requires that all reasonable alternative solutions be considered under guidelines provided by the National Environmental Policy Act.
-The Tri-County Access Project will evaluate improvements to public transit, improvements to active transportation, and Transportation Systems Management (TSM) strategies in addition to improvements to the roadway network.
+The Tri-County Access Study will evaluate improvements to public transit, improvements to active transportation, and Transportation Systems Management (TSM) strategies in addition to improvements to the roadway network.

 It is important to note that a No-Build Alternative will be considered throughout the study process.

-The Illinois Tollway Board unanimously approved the study in May 2017.
-The study will be paid for through the agency’s existing budget and at no additional cost to taxpayers.
+The Illinois Tollway Board unanimously approved the Study in May 2017.
+The Study will be paid for through the agency’s existing budget and at no additional cost to taxpayers.

-Although pertinent information from prior studies will be incorporated in the Environmental Impact Statement for the Tri-County Access Project, under the requirements of the National Environmental Policy Act (NEPA), the EIS process is the only means through which a decision can be made.
-The projects’ expansive public involvement program is designed to encourage maximum input to the EIS process from the public and all involved parties.
-The EIS is a document that contains all the information FHWA, the Tollway, and IDOT need to make a formal decision on the preferred alternative.
-This decision will ultimately be documented in a Record of Decision (ROD) by FHWA Prior studies, including theBlue Ribbon Advisory Council (BRAC), IL 120 Unified Vison Plan, the IL 53 Feasibility Analysis, and the Lake County Transportation Improvement Project, either focused on a single alternative, require updated information, or were never completed.
+Although pertinent information from prior studies will be incorporated in the Environmental Impact Statement for the Tri-County Access Study, under the requirements of the National Environmental Policy Act (NEPA), the EIS process is the only means through which a decision can be made.
+The TCA study’s expansive public involvement program is designed to encourage maximum input to the EIS process from the public and all involved parties.
+The EIS is a document that contains all the information FHWA, the Tollway, and IDOT need to make a formal decision on the Preferred Alternative.
+This decision will ultimately be documented in a Record of Decision (ROD) by FHWA, Prior studies, including the Blue Ribbon Advisory Council (BRAC), IL 120 Unified Vison Plan, the IL 53 Feasibility Analysis, and the Lake County Transportation Improvement Project, either focused on a single alternative, require updated information, or were never completed.